 Many results can be reported compactly by using graphs and tables.
-Graphs and tables should be labelled for easy interpretation.
-Results over time or compared with others should be "normalised," i.e., presented in a way (such as use of ratios) that takes into account size factors.
-For example, reporting safety trends in terms of lost work days per 100 employees would be more meaningful than total lost work days if the number of employees has varied over the time period or if you are comparing your results to organisations differing in size.
+Graphs and tables should be labeled for easy interpretation.
+Results over time or compared with others should be "normalized" (i.e., presented in a way, such as using ratios, that takes into account size factors).
+For example, reporting safety trends in terms of lost workdays per 100 employees would be more meaningful than total lost workdays if the number of employees has varied over the time period or if you are comparing your results to organizations differing in size.